FernSch/Advanced-Computer-Prog/README.md

 folder of assignments for my Advanced Computer Programming class

 2/14/23
-  It started off kinda slow but were not getting into object oriented programming
+  It started off kinda slow but were just now getting into object oriented programming